Optimizing your supply chain

 In simple terms, supply chain management is the coordination of all your activities related to filling client orders, from pre-production to delivery of the product.
-During this process, components of the product will change hands many times, from your suppliers to manufacturing, to storage, to shipping and, eventually, to the point of delivery and consumption.
-So, how does a small business begin this chain of command?
-Here are some ideas on developing and implementing a good supply chain management model.
+During this process components of the product will change hands many times, from your suppliers to manufacturing, to storage, to shipping and, eventually, to the point of delivery and consumption.
+How does a small business begin this chain of command?

 Supply chain model